Forricide/still-feel-alive/Chapter 9.md

 "We're fighting the- no, forget that."
 He turns for a moment, spewing out some viscous spray.
 It splatters across the faces of two dozen men; they slow down, stumbling, before being run over by more behind them.
 "I can deal with this one.
 Go find Faultline."

+A nod, mute.
+Now that she's had a moment to take it all in, the chaos seems more manageable.
+To her left, Newter leaps at a woman carrying a bow; a moment before contact, she disappears in a burst of light and fire.
+To her right, a million shards of glass are floating in the air.
+She sees a familiar figure; they reach out a hand, and the glass *shatters*.

 [simurgh wing? probably not, this seems irrelevant]